 Considering its history, wearing black at funerals is a practice that is closely associated with Christianity and Roman Catholicism.
 It is not a universal color that represents death and mourning, despite its popularity in the west.

 Many cultures in different parts of the world, especially those of Buddhist and Hindu faith, instead wear white to funerals.
-For them, the color white represents innocence and purity.
+For them, the colour white represents innocence and purity.

 GET FREE FUNERAL QUOTES